Janaina-MJ/personal-blog/README.md

 # personal-blog

+This is a project to [Udacity](https://www.udacity.com/us)'s Front End Web Developer nanodegree.

 ## Overview:

+This is an example of a Personal blog, which includes two pages, the blog Homepage and the blog Post.

+## Project Intro

-Udacity Project - Building a Personal Blog Website using HTML and CSS only.
+* Building a Personal Blog Website using HTML and CSS only.

-## Language used:
+* The goal of this project is to get practice with:

+  - Using HTML5 with semantic tags
+  - Including custom images, layout and styling
+  - Should include, at minimum, 2 HTML files related to: the blog website and a blog post
+  - Creating a Design System
+  - Formalizing/Implementing Design System
+  - Creatind appropriate user flow on pages with links as needed
+  - Using typography
+  - Building mobile-friendly pages (displays correctly on all display sizes - mobie, tablet, desktop)

+* Language and tools for this project:

-- HTML
+  - HTML5
   - CSS

-## Project Instructions:

-- Must include custom images, layout and styling
-- Should include, at minimum, 2 HTML files related to: the blog website and a blog post
-- implement Design System
+  - Design System (Figma)
-- use typography
-- Build mobile-friendly pages (displays correctly on all display sizes - mobie, tablet, desktop)

-## How to run the project:

-Fork this repo, then clone the branch master from your forked repo down to your computer:

-- git clone url
+* Project rubric:

+Check out the specifications [here](https://review.udacity.com/#!/rubrics/2668/view).

+## Getting Started

+Follow the steps below to get the project running.

+Clone this Github repository